 Longest drought between Ultimate Games: 12 seasons; 1912-1924.

-World Series Ultimate Game Standings: The National League holds a 23-15 advantage over the AL.
+World Series Ultimate Game Standings: The National League holds a 24-16 advantage over the American League.

-Most Ultimate Games, Franchise: 29; New York Yankees, who have a record of 16-13 (5-6 in World Series Game Sevens).
+Most Ultimate Games, Franchise: 31; New York Yankees, who have a record of 17-14 (5-6 in World Series Game Sevens).
 In 2017 the Yankees played in three Ultimate Games, winning two.
-The St. Louis Cardinals have played the second most Ultimate Games (20), winning 14 times (eight times in Game Seven of the WS, which is a record).
+The St. Louis Cardinals have played the second most Ultimate Games (21 through 2020), winning 14 times (eight times in Game Seven of the Fall Classic, which is a record).

 Most Ultimate Games by One Team in the Same Season: Three; 1982 Milwaukee Brewers and 2017 New York Yankees.
-The Brewers won the AL East title in an Ultimate Game on the last day of the regular season (Game #162) against Baltimore.
+The Brewers won the AL East title in an Ultimate Game on the last day of the regular season (Game #162).
 In the ALCS they won the deciding fifth game, and in the World Series they lost in seven games.
-The ’17 Yanks won the wild card game, defeated the Indians in G5 of the ALDS, and lost to the Astros in Game Seven of the AL Championship Series.
+The 2017 Yanks won the wild card game, defeated the Indians in Game Five of the ALDS, and lost to the Astros in Game Seven of the AL Championship Series.

-Fewest Ultimate Games, Original Franchise: Two; Chicago White Sox.
-The Sox lost the first modern Ultimate Game, on October 6, 1908, to Detroit, and didn’t play another one until nearly 100 years later – on September 30, 2008.
-The Philadelphia Phillies have played in just two Ultimate Games, defeating Houston in the 1980 NLCS, and losing to Montreal in the 1981 NL East Division Series.
+Fewest Ultimate Games, Original Franchise: The Philadelphia Phillies have played in just two Ultimate Games, defeating Houston in the 1980 NLCS, and losing to Montreal in the 1981 NL East Division Series.